rd4com/mojo-new-web-framework/README.md

 - ✅ render dom from a json tree
 - ✅ an app-wide dictionary usable by all websocket sessions.
     (`self.session.appdata()`)
+- ✅ A client-wide dictionary for all components in the current session (`self.session.sessiondata()`)
 - ✅ hybrid events mixing js dom value with `**kwargs` !
     ```mojo
     return Input(